MatuaDoc/OnslowCollege.github.io/classroom/setup-linux.md

 ---
-title: Set up your programming environment
+title: Set up on Linux
+parent: Resources
 ---

 **Important**: the following instructions apply to **Ubuntu 20.04.03** and later.
 These instructions may also apply to Debian, Linux Mint, and ChromeOS with Linux.